Interest Group History of International Law Pre-conference Hybrid Workshop

 We heard three excellent presentations, followed by insightful comments and questions from the audience, chaired by IG convener, Florenz Volkaert:

-1. Anastasia Hammerschmied (Universität Wien), “Wartime Sexual Violence in 19th Century International Law” on an aspect of prohibition of sexual violence in armed conflict under international law from 1870 to 1914 against women, in the light of, on the one hand, the international law institute of sources (and the related problems: fragmentation and indeterminacy) - to get to interpretation; and on the other hand, politicization - the problem of ideas and what constitutes ideas for society or for different levels of society.
+1. Anastasia Hammerschmied (Universität Wien), “Wartime Sexual Violence in 19th Century International Law” on an aspect of prohibition of sexual violence in armed conflict under international law from 1870 to 1914 against women, in the light of, on the one hand, the international law institute of sources (and the related problems: fragmentation and indeterminacy) – by that pointing to interpretation; and on the other hand, there is politicization - the problem of ideas and what constitutes ideas for a society or for different levels of society.

 2. Teodora Schrotter (Cambridge University, University of London), ”Histories of Inclusion/Exclusion in International (Criminal) Law.”

-Reading the abstract, at the first sight (as a member of the Coordinating Committee) I was sceptical about this Paper because it was not clear to me, whether the area of fiction (with part H within it) could be filled with only one book compiled by only one author’s subjective account?
+Reading the abstract, at the first sight (as a member of the Coordinating Committee), I [J.E.] was sceptical about this Paper because it was not clear to me, whether the area of fiction (F with the part H [as history] within it) could be filled with only one book compiled by only one author’s subjective account?
 But it actually can, depending on the reach and general acceptance of the ideas in such a book.
 Legal fiction is generated through imagination.
-The key is to find a powerful denominator that could touch everyone: for example, Hitler.
-So, literature adds power to any (legal) decision, while literature has the potential to cultivate a critical conscience (abstract characterizations of law).
+The key is to find a powerful denominator that could touch everyone, such as, for example, Hitler.
+So, literature can add power to any (legal) decision, while literature has the potential to cultivate a critical conscience (abstract characterizations of law).
 This can be connected with psychology which teaches us that we can only see the materialization from the outside but not the inner processes that drive it.
+[J.E.]

-The problem with Law and Literature approach based on one book is that one book still only achieves “another fragmentation” of the entire research field.
+The problem with a Law and Literature approach based on one book could be that one book still only achieves “another fragmentation” of the entire research field.
 So, we remain in search of a common denominator with the Law and Literature approach.
-Literature works similarly to the theatre, movies, and other arts.
+Literature works similarly to theatre, movies, and the other arts.
+[J.E.]

-Reading the paper, I was reminded of Louis Althusser’s ideology division into, on the one hand, public ideology as State ideology, community ideology including also the ideology of masses shaped by state media, and individual ideology on the other hand, although the latter has always been shaped by control.
+Reading the paper, made me [J.E.] think about Louis Althusser’s ideology division into, on the one hand, public ideology as State ideology, community ideology including also the ideology of masses shaped by state media, and individual ideology, on the other hand, while the latter has always been shaped by control.
 The main focus, therefore, is on the relationship between state and individual.

-As an example, the paper brings in the dimensions of Christianity vs. Paganism and polytheism, as well as the opposition of civilized vs. non-civilized as illustrations of the forms of censorship.
+As examples, the paper brings in the dimensions of Christianity vs. Paganism and polytheism, and the opposition of civilized vs. non-civilized, as illustrations of the forms of censorship.

-So, the historicization of witchcraft illustrates the problem already articulated - a judgment based on the values in society because the judge is a product of the society (e.g.: has attended school, listens to the news, music, etc.)
+So, the historicization of witchcraft illustrates the problem already articulated - a judgment based on the values in society because the judge is a product of the society [e.g.: has attended school, listens to the news, music, etc.] [Beliefs can be so strong that even stronger beliefs (e.g. emotions) could be required to change them.-J.E.]

-During the vivid discussion following the presentation was pointed out that there is also the other side - a judgment based on the overall intelligence of the judge shapes the society as such judgment says what society is about.
+During the vivid discussion following the presentation was pointed out that there is also the other side - a judgment based on the overall intelligence of the judge shapes the society because such judgment says what a society is about.
+It was also pointed out that one cannot convict based on literature solely.

 1 September 2022, 9 am – 12 am (CET)